 Use a plugin called SPITFISH: Download: SPITFISH at loopswag.com 500kb

-TIP: The more sense is better than the more depth you use with SPITFISH.
+TIP: The more sense is better than, the more depth you use with SPITFISH.

+As you can gain up with the mid GAIN2 to get a decent gain of vocals.
 You can as well use gaining with Parametric EQ 2 of around 1dB up around specific of vocals 1000-3000Hz.
 But often it can cause a bigger problem than the clean increase deep purple does.

 So you set Q lower most times when gaining, And High Q when lowering the sound!

 Q is the range.

 Now you can try affecting the properties of Stereo by putting on a Hibert out with this plugin below called Frequency Shifter; for your vocals to sound more stereo, but it is advised to check the quality it delivers.
 Otherwise, you might want to turn the process down using the handler to the right of the input level of the plugin as in all plugins like volume button:

 “Using Hibert out might cause a different problem to your vocals, and it is only advised to use if specific your vocals might sound good with the option.”
 If you use reverb, you might not need this processing.
 But it anyway does make the sound go out from mid frequencies to the side frequencies.”

 Another thing that can perhaps be used rather than Frequency Shifter is probably Stereo Shaper.
 But our best offer would be using CS12 with mid and side gainer.
 Your vocals might not have any side frequencies unless you use reverb.
 So you can as well use CS12 to increase doubling or widening of your vocals at the bottom left side in the plugin.